Installation

 3. Import CSS

-Import Hummingbird styles in your main CSS file (e.g., styles.css).
+Import Hummingbird styles in the main CSS file (e.g., styles.css).

 @import "tailwindcss";